tonethar/IGME-330-Fall-2021/projects/project-1.md

 3) Widgets are well labeled and follow interface conventions, for example:
     - radio buttons are for mutually exclusive options, checkboxes are for when you want to let the user choose *multiple* options --> https://delib.zendesk.com/hc/en-us/articles/203430309-Radio-button-vs-checkbox-what-s-the-difference-

-4) Users should be able to figure out how to use the app with minimal instruction:
+4) Users must be able to figure out how to use the app with minimal instruction:
     - be sure to provide instruction and tooltips if necessary

 5) User errors must be handled gracefully: